 Jewish Coalition for Literacy

-Since 1999, Jewish Coalition for Literacy (JCL) participants from all over the community have experienced firsthand how reading can bring people together.
-Sponsored by the Community Relations department, more than 200 Literacy Volunteers work with inner-city students in Albany, Schenectady, and Troy in kindergarten through third grades on reading skill development.
+Since 1999, countless Jewish Coalition for Literacy (JCL) participants from all over the community have experienced firsthand how reading can bring people together.
+Sponsored by the Community Relations department, Literacy Volunteers help K–3 students in Albany public schools build essential reading skills.
 This program provides one-on-one committed Literacy Volunteers for one hour every week to address the increasing challenge of reading competence for the youngest students in inner-city schools.
 Literacy Volunteers serve as supportive role models demonstrating a love of reading and imprinting a positive attitude on their students.

 Part of this initiative is the Books for Kids program that provides free books for students to read and share with their families.
 The goal is to help build self-confidence and a love of reading, while helping students bring their reading skills up to primary level.